Azure/connectthedots/readme.md

 Setting up your IoT solution involves several distinct steps, each of which is fully described in this project:

+1. Clone or copy the project to your machine (NOTE: place the project in a folder as close to the root of your file system as possible.
+Some paths in the project are very long and you might encounter issues with long path names when restoring NuGet packages)
 1. [Azure prep](Azure/AzurePrep/AzurePrep.md) - Creating basic Azure resources
-2. [Device setup](Devices/DeviceSetup.md) - Configuring your device(s)
+1. [Device setup](Devices/DeviceSetup.md) - Configuring your device(s)
-3. [Sample website deployment](Azure/WebSite/WebsitePublish.md) - Publishing a generic sample website for viewing the data
+1. [Sample website deployment](Azure/WebSite/WebsitePublish.md) - Publishing a generic sample website for viewing the data
-4. [Analysis services setup](Azure/StreamAnalyticsQueries/SA_setup.md) - Configuring Azure Stream Analytics services (for starter solution)
+1. [Analysis services setup](Azure/StreamAnalyticsQueries/SA_setup.md) - Configuring Azure Stream Analytics services (for starter solution)

 To get started with a simple example, complete the "Connect The Dots starter solution" tasks identified in each of the above steps.